JoshuaEbenezer/ChipQA-0/README.md

 ChipQA-0 is a **prototype** version of ChipQA.
 You can read ChipQA-0 here: https://ieeexplore.ieee.org/abstract/document/9287151.

 This repository contains code for ChipQA-0.
-Code for ChipQA will be released in September 2022.
+Code for ChipQA is available here: https://github.com/JoshuaEbenezer/ChipQA.
 ## Requirements

 See requirements.txt